Algebraic and geometric properties of homeomorphism groups of ordinals: Introduction

-Homeomorphism groups of Stone spaces have a long history of being studied from the perspective of automorphism groups of Boolean algebras, and the mapping class group perspective has brought a renewed interest.
-Ordinals are Stone spaces, and the topological structure of ordinals are simpler than Stone spaces in general.
+Homeomorphism groups of Stone spaces have a long history of being studied from the perspective of automorphism groups of Boolean algebras, which are dual to Stone spaces by Stone duality.
+The mapping class group perspective has brought a renewed interest.
+The compact ordinals are Stone spaces, and the topological structure of ordinals are simpler than Stone spaces in general.
 This has led to a recent interest in homeomorphism groups of ordinals, e.g., see \cite{HernandezAmple, BestvinaClassification, BranmanGraphical}.

-Many of the theorems here are motivated by work of the last author and his collaborators on big mapping class groups, see \cite{VlamisHomeomorphism,AramayonaFirst}.
-But with that said, we stress that our results do not follow from that setting.
-For one, only countable successor ordinals can be realized as the end space of a manifold (assuming the manifold is second countable; even dropping the second countability assumption on the manifold, the type of ordinals that can appear are quite limited, see \cite{FernandezEnds} for a discussion of ends in non-metrizable manifolds).